 - Spider Mites

 You also need to get rid of the moisture that they need.
 If you just let your houseplants sit in water or mud, there is a big possibility that they will not survive.
-In order to get rid of bugs in the soil, you must make sure that there is sufficient moisture present.
+In order to kill bugs in plant soil, you must make sure that there is sufficient moisture present.
 Some of the best solutions to this problem include placing buckets underneath the plants, covering them with leaves, and using clay.

 Getting rid of bugs in the soil can be easy if you know how to remove them.
 However, one thing that you should keep in mind is that it is not an easy task to do.
 Sometimes, it can be difficult even for experts to remove them.
 However, if you follow some simple rules, it will be easy for you to get rid of them in no time at all.

 First off, if you have a good amount of organic matter in your soil, it will be easier for you to get rid of the pests.
 The most popular method for removing organic matter from the soil is raking it out.
 You can do this by brushing the soil thoroughly so that you will not have a hard time removing all the small pests in the soil.
 If you would like to learn how to get rid of bugs in the soil, using natural methods can also help a lot.
 These methods include proper plant nutrition, using mulches, planting shade-tolerant plants, and other techniques that will help prevent pests from being present.

 Bugs From the Soil Are One of the Leading Causes of Plant Diseases